Using IAM Roles or Policies to Grant Access to DLI

 - Action

-Specific operation on a resource.
-A maximum of 100 actions are allowed, as shown in Figure 1.
+Specific action on a resource.
+A maximum of 100 actions are allowed.

-- Service name: product name, such as dli, evs, and vpc.
+- Service name: product name, such as dli, evs, or vpc.
 Only lowercase letters are allowed.
-Resource types and operations are not case-sensitive.
-You can use an asterisk (*) to represent all operations.
+Resource types and actions are not case-sensitive.
+You can use an asterisk (*) to represent all actions.

 - Condition

-Conditions determine when a policy takes effect.
-A condition consists of a condition key and operator.
+Determines when a policy is in effect.
+A condition consists of a condition key and a condition operator.

-A condition key is a key in the Condition element of a statement.
-There are global and service-level condition keys.
+A key in the Condition element of a statement.
+There are global and service-specific condition keys.

-- Global condition keys (prefixed with g:) apply to all actions.
-For details, see condition key description in Policy Syntax.
+- Global-level condition key: The prefix is g:, which applies to all actions.
+For details, see the condition key description in Policy Syntax.

-- Service-level condition keys apply only to operations of the specific service.
+- Service-level condition key: applies only to actions of the specific service.

-An operator is used together with a condition key to form a complete condition statement.
-For details, see Table 1.
+An operator must be used together with a condition key to form a complete condition statement.
+For details, see Table 2.

 IAM provides a set of DLI predefined condition keys.
-The following table lists the predefined condition keys of DLI.
+The following table lists the DLI predefined condition keys.

 Type